Canop/broot/documentation.md

 Commands to be executed can be passed using the `--cmd` argument, separated with a space.

-### Direcly search
+### Directly search

     broot --cmd miaou /

-This opens broot and immediately search for "miaou" in `/` as if it were typed in broot's input.
+This opens broot and immediately searches for "miaou" in `/` as if it were typed in broot's input.

 ### Go to the most relevant directory